Next stop: Mexico City! Your plane is booked and your bag is packed… or, not quite.

 1 dress (I’m really loving my maxi dress)

-Chrysalis Cardi 8 Way Multipurpose Dress/Shirt/Shawl/Scarf – my absolutely favorite piece of travel clothing, it’s also responsibly sourced and produced in Canada
+Chrysalis Cardi 8 Way Multipurpose Dress/Shirt/Shawl/Scarf – my absolute favorite piece of travel clothing, it’s also responsibly sourced and produced in Canada by Encircled

 Heavy scarf (replace this with the Chrysalis Cardi multipurpose piece)